kingparra/aws-for-jobs/11_-_cloudformation/anatomy-of-a-template.rst

 Each parameter definition corresponds to a web form that the user can fill out.

-To use a variable, you can't just access the name.
+To use a variable, you can't access the name directly.
-You have to deference the value of a parameter, use the ref function.
+You have to deference the value of a parameter, using the ref function.
 ::

   !Ref ParameterName